ESAT Chemistry: Revision Notes

 Less commonC8.2

-This topic covers the fundamental principle that mixtures are separated using physical processes, not chemical reactions.
-The choice of technique depends entirely on the differing physical properties of the components, such as their state, solubility, or boiling point.
+Mixtures are separated using physical processes rather than chemical reactions, and the choice of technique depends entirely on the differing physical properties of the components, such as their state, solubility, or boiling point.

 Revise this topic ›Common Separation Techniques